wordofwarning/wordofwarning.org/current/2015-turn/index.md

 A preview of Turn 2015 by [The Skinny](http://www.theskinny.co.uk/things-to-do/northwest/top-events-northwest-26-mar-2-apr-the-ladies-room-threshold-festival-cg-open-house) + [The Telegraph/The Axis](http://www.telegraph.co.uk/sponsored/education/the-axis/11450135/uk-student-nightlife.html).

 ####Access Information
-Turn 2015 takes place in a number of different spaces and formats — some seated, some standing, some limited capacity, some participatory.<br>Age advisory: 14+ (*parental discretion*).
+Turn 2015 takes place in a number of different spaces and formats — some seated, some standing, some limited capacity, some participatory.
+With intervals/pauses each evening will last up to 3 hours (Mixed Movement extends beyond this by another hour or so).
+Age advisory: 14+ (*parental discretion*).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
 [Turn](/hab/turn) 2015 is co-produced by [hÅb](/hab), [Contact](http://contactmcr.com) + [Dance Manchester](http://www.digm.org); supported using public funding through Arts Council England + funded by Manchester City Council; a greenroom legacy project. | <small>Image: Levantes Dance Theatre, Turn 2014</small>